SciCodePhy/DeepLense_ml4sci_GSoC/README.md

 Specific task includes:

-Vision Transformer (ViT), Swin Transformer
+DeepLense_Specific_Task_Transformers.ipynb: Vision Transformer (ViT), Swin Transformer

+DeepLense_Specific_Task_Transformers_Bonus.ipynb: I introduce a DIY version of ViT, and discuss the post-norm and pre-norm.
+I also implement the MLP-mixer model.

+The pre-norm learn nothing, but the post-norm ViT can learn something.